TshepoMK/Data-Professional-Resources/README.md

 ## 8. Data Leads and Managers

 This folder is for resources for data leads, data managers and senior roles in the data profession.
-You can expect to find the follwoing material
+You can expect to find the following material

 * Project Management Frameworks
 * Jargon Explainers